ericbutz/developer-portal/app/resources/testing.md

 There are two options available for processing or failing bank transfers in the Sandbox environment.

 * **Option 1:** your application will call the "sandbox-simulations" endpoint (referenced below) which will process or fail the last 500 bank transfers that occurred on the authorized application or Sandbox account.
-* **Option 2 (*Access API only*):** you'll use the "Process bank transfers button" in the Sandbox Dashboard, which will process or fail the last 500 bank transfers that occurred on your Sandbox account or any Access API `Customers` you manage.
+* **Option 2:** you'll use the "Process bank transfers button" in the Sandbox Dashboard, which will process or fail the last 500 bank transfers that occurred on your Sandbox account or any API `Customers` you manage.

-##### Transfer - Simulate bank transfer processing
-When calling the "sandbox-simulations" endpoint to simulate bank transfer processing for [Transfer Accounts](https://developers.dwolla.com/resources/account-types/transfer-accounts.html), you'll use the OAuth account access token which belongs to the [Transfer CIP Verified account](https://developers.dwolla.com/resources/account-types/transfer-accounts.html#transfer-cip-verified) involved in the transaction.

 ##### Sandbox simulations request and response
 ```noselect